aklump/live_dev_porter/documentation/source/processors.md

 * The file must exit with non-zero if it fails.
 * If you wish to indicated the processor was skipped or not applied exit with 255; see examples below.
 * When existing with code 1-254 a default failure message will always be displayed.
 If the processor echos a message, this default will appear after the response.
-* If the file exists with a zero, there is no default message.
+* If the file exits with a zero, there is no default message.

 ## Database Processing

 * Notice the use of `query` below; this operates on the database being processed and has all authentication embedded in it.
 Use this to affect the database.
 * The result of the queries is stored in a file, whose path is written to `$query_result`; see example using `$(cat $query_result)`.
+* Database preprocessing is available for `push` and `pull` operations only at this time.

 _An example bash processor for a database command:_